chaudron/ovs_perf/README.md

 ## Setup the T-Rex host to run the actual PVP script
 As our T-Rex machine has enough resources to also run the PVP script we decided to run it there.
-However in theory you can run the PVP script on a third machine or even the DUT.
+However, in theory, you can run the PVP script on a third machine or even the DUT.
 But make sure to keep the machine close to the traffic generator (either the T-Rex or Xena), as it needs to communicate with it to capture statistics.

 ### Install the PVP scripts
-First we need to install the script on the machine:
+First, we need to install the script on the machine:

 ```
 git clone https://github.com/chaudron/ovs_perf.git